OJ/gobuster/README.md

    --no-color, --nc                                         Disable color output (default: false) --debug                                                  enable debug output (default: false) --append-domain, --ad                                    Append main domain from URL to words from wordlist.
 Otherwise the fully qualified domains need to be specified in the wordlist. (default: false)
-   --exclude-length value, --xl value                       exclude the following content lengths (completely ignores the status).
+   --exclude-length value, --xl value                       exclude the following content lengths.
 You can separate multiple lengths by comma and it also supports ranges like 203-206
+   --exclude-status value, --xs value                       exclude the following status codes.
+Can also handle ranges like 200,300-400,404.
    --domain value, --do value                               the domain to append when using an IP address as URL.
 If left empty and you specify a domain based URL the hostname from the URL is extracted
+   --force                                                  Force execution even when result is not guaranteed. (default: false)
    --help, -h                                               show help
 ```